Do you eat enough fibre?

 Heart health

-Viscous fibres (such as beta glucans found in oats and barley) are known for their cholesterol-lowering effects and improved control of blood glucose levels.
+Viscous ‘gel-forming’ fibres (such as beta-glucans and pectins) are known for their cholesterol-lowering effects and improved control of blood glucose levels.

 They do this in a few ways 1.
 By slowing absorption of glucose which prevents rapid rises and keeps you feeling fuller for longer and 2.
 By binding to cholesterol in bile which limits how much cholesterol can be absorbed by the gut.

-On top of that, SCFAs can reduce total cholesterol and ‘bad’ (LDL) cholesterol levels by lowering the rate of cholesterol production in the liver.
+On top of that, pre-human research has shown that SCFAs can reduce total cholesterol and ‘bad’ (LDL) cholesterol levels by lowering the rate of cholesterol production in the liver.

 Are there any downsides to eating more fibre?